WZhaoKe/aegpwb/ReadMe.md

-The power balance relationship for the equilibrium state of each cavity in the system requires the total power transmitted into the cavity to be equal to the total power absorption within the cavity; this leads to a linear equation relating the power densities with the ACSs and TCSs as coefficients, analagous to Kirchhoff's Current Law.
+The power balance relationship for the equilibrium state of each cavity in the system requires the total power transmitted into the cavity to be equal to the total power absorption within the cavity; this leads to a linear equation relating the power densities with the ACSs and TCSs as coefficients, analogous to Kirchhoff's Current Law.
 The ACSs and TCSs can be referred to collectively as coupling cross-section (CCSs).
 If a system contains `N` cavities then `N` such linear equations can be formed from the power balance in each cavity and then